Vinayak1234/CAPTraining/README.md

     `cds add mta`

+  mta.yaml file is responsible to define each part of your project, the resources necessary to execute this project, and the connection link between their modules.

 4. Remove the production params from mta.yaml (CAPTraining/mta.yaml) file build-parameters since we will be deploying the mtar file to our dev or test instance.

     From: